Ralph C. Wilson, Jr. School of Education

 Michael W. Wischnowski, Dean

 Susan Hildenbrand, Associate Dean

 Jeffrey Liles, Chair of Undergraduate Programs in Inclusive Education

 Katrina Arndt, Lucia Guarino, Whitney Rapp,* Linda Schlosser, Susan Schultz, James Schwartz

 *On leave, Fall 2017

-All candidate, including transfer students, are accepted into the School of Education upon admission to the College.
-In order to continue on in their programs, candidates must:
+All candidates, including transfer students, are accepted into the School of Education upon admission to the College.
+In order to continue in their programs, candidates must do the following:

 - Establish a cumulative GPA of 3.0

 - Earn a final grade of at least “C” or higher in all courses in the inclusive education programs required for certification.